Totengeist/Shipyard/docs/api.rst

    Information about a specific screenshot

+   :param ref: the unique ID of the screenshot to edit
    :statuscode 200: no error
    :statuscode 404: the screenshot (or the item it belongs to) does not exist

 .. http:post:: /api/v1/screenshot/(ref)

+   Edit an existing screenshot.

+   :param ref: the unique ID of the screenshot to edit
+   :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 404: the screenshot does not exist

 .. http:delete:: /api/v1/screenshot/(ref)

    Deletes an existing screenshot.

+   :param ref: the unique ID of the screenshot to delete
    :reqheader Authorization: optional bearer token to authenticate
+   :statuscode 200: no error
+   :statuscode 401: not logged in or not the owner of the screenshot
+   :statuscode 404: the screenshot does not exist

 Administrative
 --------------